Research into treating bowel cancer

 - PET scans to check how chemo is working

 The SCOT trial is looking into whether having 12 weeks of chemotherapy works as well as having 24 weeks of chemotherapy.
 Having less chemotherapy could mean fewer or milder side effects.
-You may be able to join this trial if you are having surgery for stage 2 or stage 3 bowel cancer, and are due to have chemotherapy afterwards.
-People on this trial will either have OxMdG (oxaliplatin, fluorouracil, and folinic acid) or XELOX (oxaliplatin and capecitabine) chemotherapy.
+The people who have taken part in this study have had surgery for stage 2 or 3 bowel cancer, followed by either OxMdG (oxaliplatin, fluorouracil, and folinic acid) or XELOX (oxaliplatin and capecitabine) chemotherapy.

 Many people with colon cancer have chemotherapy after surgery.
 The FOxTROT trial is looking at whether giving some chemotherapy before surgery helps to stop the cancer coming back.
 Doctors think that the chemotherapy before surgery may shrink the tumour and make it easier to remove.
 It may may also help to kill off cells that have already spread.
 Results from the pilot study show that having chemotherapy before surgery is safe.
 They also suggest that it can shrink tumours in some people.
 We will have to wait for the results from the large study before we know whether it can help prevent colon cancer coming back and improve survival.